paladp/cs203-S2019-assessment/assessment.md

     * E = Actively seeking to contribute and understand software development
   * Project management with GitHub, specifically the Flow Model
-    * N = A complete disregard for the model, especially multiple instances of overriding the master branch
+    * N = A complete disregard for the model, especially multiple instances of pushing to the master branch
-    * I = Occasional disregard for the model including overriding the master branch
+    * I = Occasional disregard for the model including pushing to the master branch
-    * A = Almost always adhering to model, but never overriding the master branch
+    * A = Almost always adhering to model, but never pushing to the master branch
     * G = Making only minor mistakes while trying to follow the model and providing a positive influence on other aspects such as issues